Leakage fact for October 2019

 What’s our target and how are we doing?

-Despite the above point, leakage reduction remains one of our top priorities.
-We continue to strive to deliver our 606 Ml/d target and we keep stakeholders updated about our leakage performance and forecasts.
+Leakage reduction remains one of our top priorities and we continue to strive to deliver our 606 Ml/d target.
+Keeping our stakeholders updated about our leakage performance and forecasts also remains a priority.

-The graph below shows the actual amount of water lost from our network in April 2019, compared with the upper and lower forecasts in our leakage reduction plan.
-In April our leakage level was 637 Ml/d, which is in line with our leakage reduction plan.
-This is a result of our continued efforts to find and fix leaks, aided by the continued milder than average conditions.
+The graph below shows the actual amount of water lost from our network in August 2019, compared with the upper and lower forecasts in our leakage reduction plan.
+In August our leakage level was 612 Ml/d.
+This is 7% higher than the upper forecast level in our leakage reduction plan.

 We fix three different types of leak.
 On average:

-About half are hidden leaks - these are below the surface and aren’t easy to find.
+- About half are non-visible leaks - these are below the surface and aren’t easy to find.
 We find them using data, technology, and people.
-Fixing hidden leaks has the biggest impact on reducing leakage.
+Fixing non-visible leaks has the biggest impact on reducing leakage.

-The graph below shows the estimated volume of water saved from fixing hidden and customer-side leaks in April 2019, compared with our plan.
-We repaired leaks which we estimate to have prevented leakage equivalent to 40 Ml/d of water in April, which was 1 Ml/d ahead of our plan to bring leakage below its lowest ever levels by March 2020.
+The graph below shows the estimated volume of water saved from fixing non-visible and customer-side leaks in August 2019, compared with our plan.
+We repaired leaks which we estimate have prevented leakage equivalent to 22 Ml/d of water in August.
+This was 9 Ml/d below our plan.

 Performance against our plan